darron/gitshapage/README.md

 If you're using bundler - put this in your Gemfile:

-`gem "gitshapage", "0.0.5", :require => false`
+`gem "gitshapage", "0.0.6", :require => false`

 Put this in your config/deploy.rb:

 `require "gitshapage"`

-`set :gitshapage_url, 'put-your-page-name-here.txt'`

-After deploy:restart it will create the page.
+After deploy:restart it will create the page - by default it puts it at public/version.txt.

+If you'd like to put or name it something different:

+`set :gitshapage_directory, "directory/goes/here"`

+`set :gitshapage_url, "filename-goes-here.txt"`

-Don't put it in your Rails config/environment.rb - that does bad things.
+NOTE: Don't put it in your Rails config/environment.rb - that does bad things.